 In 2009, Zeljko and his team of horse race bettors headed to Sydney for Australia’s most prestigious racing festival, the Melbourne Cup.
 The story was told by Ranogajec’s gambling partner, David Walsh, another Tasmanian who he’d befriended in college.

 Walsh had established the Museum of Old and New Art (MONA) in Hobart, but the cost of maintaining the facility had risen significantly to around $5 million per month.
 Unable to afford the upkeep, Zeljko suggested they “go crazy on the Cup”.

 Walsh said his group of bettors did just that, and walked away with “$16 or $17 million”; more than enough to pay the bills and keep MONA up and running.

 Tax Collector Comes Knocking, Time to Move On

 Over the years, Zeljko Ranogajec received the news on several occasions that his gambling activities were being audited.
 In 2008, and in year’s prior, the Australian Taxation Office (ATO) took notice of his exorbitant bets and winnings, but always found that Ranogajec was not conducting his wagers as part of a business.

 Traditionally speaking, the Australia government does not tax gambling winnings.
 Such activities are considered a hobby, not a business, thus bettors are generally permitted to keep whatever they win.
-The law states that assessment of gambling winnings is not based on the scale or frequency of gambling, either, but rather if the gambling is being conducted ‘as a business’.
+The law states that the assessment of gambling winnings is not based on the scale or frequency of gambling, either, but rather if the gambling is being conducted ‘as a business’.